Lichens and People: Uses, Benefits, and Potential Dangers

 Some oakmoss extracts advertise the fact that they are low in atranol.
-This chemical is allergenic for some people, so its worthwhile seeking products that have little or no atranol.
+This chemical is allergenic for some people, so it's worth seeking products that have little or no atranol.

-While we shouldn't pick up a lichen from a neighborhood rock or tree and eat it, some lichens are eaten by humans.
-Many lichens are mildly toxic, a few are poisonous and most are indigestible in their raw form.
+While we shouldn't pick up a lichen from a neighbourhood rock or tree and eat it, some species are eaten by humans.
+Many species are mildly toxic, a few are poisonous and most are indigestible in their raw form.
 Some cultures have learned to prepare lichens in a way that improves their digestibility, however, and even makes them a delicacy.

 Reindeer moss, or Cladonia rangiferina, is a fruticose lichen that is a staple food of reindeer and caribou.
 (This is yet another "moss" that is really a lichen.)
 Some Arctic inhabitants mix the partly digested lichen from caribou stomachs with raw fish eggs.
 The result is a concoction known as "stomach ice cream".

-Some lichens are boiled and mixed with fruit and flavoring agents such as onions before being eaten.
-With a few exceptions, lichens are generally used as food in famine situations instead of by choice, however.
+Some lichens are boiled and mixed with fruit and flavouring agents such as onions before being eaten.
+With a few exceptions, however, lichens are generally used as food in famine situations instead of by choice.